vivier/freeboxvm/README.md

 - On first run, authorize the application on the Freebox.
 - Lists available VMs with their ID, name, and status.
-- Opens a console to VM ID 0.
+- Opens a console to a running VM (or first available VM).
 - Exit with Ctrl+C.

 ---